 - Royal Society of Chemistry (RSC) Sustainable Energy Award (2013)

 - RSC Materials Chemistry Division Lecturer Award (2011)

 - Fellow of the Royal Society of Chemistry (FRSC)(2008)

-In broad terms, our research programme combines advanced computer modelling methods with structural techniques in the study of new solid state materials especially related to "clean energy" applications; these are outlined in the following main themes:
+In broad terms, our research programme combines advanced computer modelling methods with structural techniques in the study of new solid state materials related to "clean energy" applications, as outlined below.

 Lithium and Sodium Batteries: Electrodes and Solid Electrolytes